cs50/docs/_pages/games/2020/x/assignments/5/assignment5.md

    instead.
 1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality and/or walk viewers through your code.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
+* To aid in the staff's review, in your video's description on YouTube, you should timestamp where each of the following occurs:
+  * Heart spawns from a deceased enemy
+  * Pot throw
 1. [Submit this form](https://forms.cs50.io/757d6cc0-a7a9-4172-b5c8-d8fcf8854efa).

 You can then go to [https://cs50.me/cs50g](https://cs50.me/cs50g) to view your current progress!